home> poets> John Gilham biography

 Fosdyke and Me and Other Poems was published in 2010 by Stairwell Books and Fighting Cock Press.
 The Fosdyke poems recount the travails of two young men growing up in the not-so-swinging ’60s, companions in misfortune, fellow sufferers in the toils of love, their lives set on a hilarious and seemingly irreversible downward course, joint losers in the lottery of achievement and fame.

-After Fosdyke, John’s poems tend to the domestic, to a celebration of the history and landscape of England, to thoughts on Europe as it changes from a continent perpetually at war with itself to an economic union.
+John’s other poems tend to the domestic, to a celebration of history and landscape, to thoughts on Europe as it changes from a continent perpetually at war with itself to an economic union.
 There is also rage against the folly and destruction of war, from the flayed landscape of Flanders, where his grandfather served in the First World War, to the illegal invasion of Iraq.

 Learning to Breathe was published in 2015 by Stairwell Books and develops John’s acute sense of the interpenetration of history, religion, geography, the stories that landscapes tell, and the contemporary world.

-In John’s third collection, Where the Hares Are, published at the end of 2019, he ponders his place in the world, child of the war-wracked 20th century, facing the environmental challenges of the 21st, yet finding enough to celebrate in close observation of the natural world, in the music of cities, the exhilaration of weather and the power of love.
+In John’s third collection, Where the Hares Are, published at the end of 2019, he ponders his place in the world, child of the war-wracked 20th century.